 Web access mode

 Without any configuration, Citrix Workspace app for Mac provides web access mode: browser-based access to applications and desktops.
-Users simply open a browser to a Workspace for Web or Web Interface site and select and use the applications that they want.
+Users simply open a browser to a Workspace for Web and select and use the applications that they want.
 In web access mode, no app shortcuts are placed in the App Folder on your user’s device.

-By adding a StoreFront account to Citrix Workspace app for Mac or configuring Citrix Workspace app for Mac to point to a StoreFront site, you can configure self-service mode, which enables your users to subscribe to applications through Citrix Workspace app for Mac.
+Add a StoreFront account to Citrix Workspace app for Mac or configuring Citrix Workspace app for Mac to point to a StoreFront site.
+Then, you can configure self-service mode, which enables your users to subscribe to applications through Citrix Workspace app for Mac.
 This enhanced user experience is similar to that of a mobile app store.
 In self-service mode you can configure mandatory, auto-provisioned, and featured app keyword settings as needed.
 When one of your users selects an application, a shortcut to that application is placed in the App Folder on the user device.

-When accessing a StoreFront 3.0 site, your users see the Citrix Workspace app for Mac Tech Preview user experience.
+When they access a StoreFront 3.0 site, your users see the Citrix Workspace app for Mac preview.

-When publishing applications on your Citrix Virtual Apps farms, to enhance the experience for users accessing those applications through StoreFront stores, ensure that you include meaningful descriptions for published applications.
+When publishing applications on your Citrix Virtual Apps farms, you can enhance the experience for users accessing those applications through StoreFront stores.
+To do this, ensure that you include meaningful descriptions for published applications.
 The descriptions are visible to your users through Citrix Workspace app for Mac.

 Configure self-service mode

-As mentioned previously, by adding a StoreFront account to Citrix Workspace app for Mac or configuring Citrix Workspace app for Mac to point to a StoreFront site, you can configure self-service mode, which allows users to subscribe to applications from the Citrix Workspace app for Mac user interface.
+As mentioned previously, you can add a StoreFront account to Citrix Workspace app for Mac or configure Citrix Workspace app for Mac to point to a StoreFront site.
+Thus, you can configure the self-service mode, which allows users to subscribe to applications from the Citrix Workspace app for Mac user interface.
 This enhanced user experience is similar to that of a mobile app store.

-- To automatically subscribe all users of a store to an application, append the string KEYWORDS:Auto to the description you provide when you publish the application in Citrix Virtual Apps.
-When users log on to the store, the application is automatically provisioned without the need for users to manually subscribe to the application.
+- Automatically subscribe all users of a store to an application by appending the string KEYWORDS:Auto to the description you provide when you publish the application in Citrix Virtual Apps.
+When users log on to the store, the application is automatically provisioned without the need for manual subscription to the application.

-- To advertise applications to users or make commonly used applications easier to find by listing them in the Citrix Workspace app for Mac Featured list, append the string KEYWORDS:Featured to the application description.
+- Advertise applications to users or make commonly used applications easier to find by listing them in the Citrix Workspace app for Mac Featured list.
+To do this, append the string KEYWORDS:Featured to the application description.